 These are audio-centric edits a couple might want just so they can remember their vows or the details of loved ones’ speeches during the reception.
 Unlike highlight or feature films, ceremony edits or toast footage better serve as documentation for posterity.
 I would hazard the guess that you won’t be able to find examples of these on portfolio pages for wedding videographers, but you can always ask if it’s something they offer “a la carte.”
-I Heart My Groom Films also often does these shorter edits for a couple’s first dance (or other special moments, like if the groom has a DJ set during his own wedding!).
+I Heart Creative Films also often does these shorter edits for a couple’s first dance (or other special moments, like if the groom has a DJ set during his own wedding!).

 What about raw footage?

-If raw footage is what you’re after, I don’t think it’s the end of the world to have a friend or family member do the filming (though I VERY rarely recommend this option for ANY of your wedding vendors!).
-But again, if you’re just looking for a super-basic record of your ceremony and you don’t have room in your budget for video, it’s an option.
+If raw footage is what you’re after, it’s not the end of the world to have a friend or family member do the filming (though we VERY rarely recommend this option for ANY of your wedding vendors!).
+But if you’re just looking for a super-basic record of your ceremony and you don’t have room in your budget for video, it’s an option.
 But if you think you might want editing done later on, do it right the first time — very few talented wedding cinematographers (if any) are going to be willing to edit someone else’s raw footage of your wedding day.
 They won’t know your story, the filming won’t be done in a way that’s conducive to curated content, and it’ll cost just as much as (if not more than) hiring a professional from the beginning.

 How much should you budget for wedding videography?